 The 2023 MLI program is designed for senior academic and administrative professionals traditionally underrepresented in the highest ranks of higher education seeking to advance to the presidency.

-Successful applicants will demonstrate the leadership experience necessary to achieve a presidency or chancellorship in higher education or to advance to vice president or provost.
+Participants apply to the MLI program and are admitted through a rigorous selection process administered by a selection committee composed exclusively of presidents and chancellors.
+Successful applicants will demonstrate the leadership experience necessary to achieve a presidency or chancellorship in higher education or to advance to the role of vice president or provost.
 In addition to the above experience, candidates must possess a terminal degree or have significant experience as a senior executive.
 Equivalent experience outside the academy in government or the private sector is acceptable.
 All candidates must be nominated by a president or chancellor, or by a chief operating officer from a large complex university or organization.

 The program will feature:

-The registration fee includes the online program and 3 day Institute, curriculum materials, most meals and the year-long mentoring and coaching component.
+The registration fee covers program administration, meals during the in-person seminars, and all materials.
 Participants are responsible for their own travel and accommodation in Washington, D.C.